Marilyn Marrs Gillet International Travel Fellowship

 Program Description:

-The Humanities Research Center awards one to two competitive travel awards of $2,500 to $5,000 to graduate students in the School of Humanities who need to conduct research abroad over the summer.
+The Humanities Research Center awards competitive funding of up to $5,000 to graduate students in the School of Humanities who need to conduct research abroad over the summer.
 Awarded funds may be used for, but not limited to, travel to present papers at scholarly conferences, consult distant archives, interview scholars and authors, take courses, and/or participate in workshops.

 Eligibility: